LuotoCompany/cursor-local-indexing/README.md

 ## Troubleshooting

 - If you're having connection issues, make sure the indexing server is running: `docker-compose ps`
-- Check the logs for any errors: `docker-compose logs code-indexer`
+- Check the logs for any errors: `docker-compose logs code-indexer-mcp`
-- Verify your projects are being indexed correctly: `docker-compose logs -f code-indexer`
+- Verify your projects are being indexed correctly: `docker-compose logs -f code-indexer-mcp`
 - If using Claude Code CLI, ensure the MCP server has been added correctly: `claude mcp get workspace-code-search`

 ### Handling Symlinks